ACTrexler/CISC473_EGDD/CyanEGDD.md

 # Rules

+Time - The player will be given limited time to create as many valid boolean expressions as possible.
+They do not have a limit on the number of moves that they can make, so having time as a finite resource will force the player to make decisions and movements at a higher rate, leading to some mistakes that will ultimately affect their end of game results.
+The player starts the game with a fixed amount of time, and once that time runs out the game will be over.

 *What resources are available to the player that they make use of?
 How does this affect gameplay?
 How are these resources finite?*

 # Objects/Entities